kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

 # MNIST Classification with KMeans

+This sample aims to showcase the usage of v1 components and the new v2 training job component together in a Kubeflow pipeline workflow.
 The `mnist-classification-pipeline.py` sample runs a pipeline to train a classficiation model using Kmeans with MNIST dataset on SageMaker.
 This example was taken from an existing [SageMaker example](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/1P_kmeans_highlevel/kmeans_mnist.ipynb) and modified to work with the Amazon SageMaker Components for Kubeflow Pipelines.

 ## Prerequisites

-### Setup K8s cluster and authentication
-Make sure you have the setup explained in this [README.md](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/aws-samples/README.md)
+1. Make sure you meet all the configuration prerequisites *including the optional step* for using the v2 components from sagemaker/TrainingJob README (https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/TrainingJob).
+2. The optional step in the guide (https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/TrainingJob) is required for this sample to run.
+Here are the commands in case you missed it:
+    1. Grant SageMaker access to the service account used by kubeflow pipeline pods.
+Export your cluster name and cluster region
+    2. ```
+       export CLUSTER_NAME=
+       export CLUSTER_REGION=
+       ```
+    3. ```
+       eksctl create iamserviceaccount --name ${KUBEFLOW_PIPELINE_POD_SERVICE_ACCOUNT} --namespace ${PROFILE_NAMESPACE} --cluster ${CLUSTER_NAME} --region ${CLUSTER_REGION} --attach-policy-arn arn:aws:iam::aws:policy/AmazonSageMakerFullAccess --override-existing-serviceaccounts --approve
+       ```
+3. You have created an S3 bucket and SageMaker execution role created from the sample prerequisites (https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/TrainingJob/samples#prerequisites).

 ### Sample MNIST dataset